 How to Organize School Papers

-Sort by category.
 Next, you will take one grade or age level at a time and sort by category.
-For my son’s third grade year, I sorted out using four main categories:
+For my son’s third grade year, I sorted his papers into four main categories:

 - Report cards and awards